Timinator2000/techio-algo-x/18 - your turn/01 - harmless rooks.md

 <BR>

 The board now has 11 `AttackLine`s.
-Each rook placed covers exactly 2 `AttackLine`s, making it is impossible to cover every `AttackLine`.
+Each rook placed covers exactly 2 `AttackLine`s, making it impossible to cover every `AttackLine`.
 However, we might consider asking Algorithm X to attempt the following:

 >Try to cover every `AttackLine` by placing rooks on open squares.
 If no solution exists that covers all `AttackLine`s, return the length of the partial solution that gets the closest.